cloudmesh-community/fa18-523-60/paper/paper.md

 - [ ] Section about Kagle.
 THis section can be included directly in the lecture notes at the dataset.md file when ready.
 - [ ] use spaces before brackts
 - [ ] Section about Mongo and PyMOngo will build core of chapter.
 IT shoudl be comparible to the GraphQL chapter ins scope with 3 people.
-When doing examples do examples with cloud computing in mind, not users or cars, or so.
+When doing examples do examples with cloud computing in mind, not users or cars, or so. and no todo example as that is covered by regular tutorials
 - [ ] use proper quotes which are " not left and right quote
 - [ ] never use the words below or above in a paper
+- [ ] sections should include a simple example

 see: chapters/msg/graphql.md what other students did.